truist/reveal.js/europe.md

 The areas around it were interesting.
 But once again we were beset by illness, and didn't see much 😢

+Blarney castle was interesting, and the grounds were awesome.
+Overall it was a good place to visit.

 And like everywhere we went on this trip, the weather was
 cool and cloudy with a chance of rain.
 Every.
 Single.
 Day. 😱